kubewarden/kubewarden.io/content/blog/2024/04/kubewarden-1-12-release.md

 Today we're glad to announce the release of Kubewarden 1.12.

-This release focuses on optimizations and High-Availability, both oriented to production.
+This release focuses on optimizations and high availability, both oriented to production.

 ## Optimizing Gatekeeper policies